jwmelkumov/3BSAPTDFT-Input-Automator/README.md

 # Modify:
 $MAIN_SAPT_DIR/misc/daltutil/createtrimers

-to either correctly parse from trimer.cnf the atomsA, atomsB, and atomsC quantities, or explicitly define them before running gen_3saptdft_files.sh (they are the number
+Modify script to correctly parse from trimer.cnf the atomsA, atomsB, and atomsC quantities, or explicitly define them before running gen_3saptdft_files.sh (they are the number